core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Version -04 to -05 ## {#sec-04-05}

 * Increased maximum size of the Recipient-ID Option.

+* Detailed lifecycle of the OSCORE IDs update procedure.

 * Clarifications and editorial improvements.